jaodsilv/chosen/docs/DEV-PLAN.md

 ### 1.1 Purpose

-This document defines the multi-agent development process for implementing the AI Message Writer Assistant v2.
+This document defines the multi-agent development process for implementing CHOSEN.
 It adapts the base coding-task-workflow.md to this specific project's needs, providing practical guidance for developers working with Claude Code.

 ### 1.2 Key Principles